Changing Attitudes on Gay Marriage

 This is due in part to generational change.
 Younger generations express higher levels of support for same-sex marriage.

-However, even older generations have become more supportive of same-sex marriage in recent years.
+However, older generations also have become more supportive of same-sex marriage in recent years.

 Attitudes by Religious Affiliation

 Among people who are religiously unaffiliated, a solid majority have supported same-sex marriage since 2001.

 And among Catholics and white mainline Protestants, roughly six-in-ten now express support for same-sex marriage.
 Support for same-sex marriage also has grown among black Protestants.

 Support among white evangelical Protestants remains lower than among other religious groups.